How Intelligent PDUs Improve Data Centre Energy Usage

 Power Distribution Units (PDUs) and Intelligent PDUs

-There are several types of PDU available but the most adopted within colocation environments is the intelligent PDU.
+There are several types of power distribution unit available but the most adopted within colocation environments is the intelligent PDU.
 An intelligent provides overall power consumption and a range of power-related metrics at both the overall PDU level and for each individual socket outlet.
 PDU manufacturers typically provide their own PDU management and monitoring software or via SNMP and IP network interfaces can provide this information to data centre infrastructure management (DCIM) packages and Building Energy Management Systems.
 The information gathered can therefore be used for several purposes and shared with their clients and server rack tenants.

 Continuous Electricity Billing Accuracy